TrackSoul/GreenInHouse_PlantPot/components/common/README.md

-# DMS 2022-2023 Common functionalities library
+# GreenInHouse Common functionalities library

 This component provides common core functionalities for the other services.